Raw signal data¶

 The raw signal data doesn't contain any information about lightning, only signals with timestamps received by the stations.
 This data can be used to compute lightning locations by using TOA methods.

 We provide the raw signal only upon special request for partners and friends in case they want to do some own research.
 The data will be sent as UDP stream as it comes from the stations without further processing.
-We also provide a JSON encoded data stream upon request.
+As the stations have limited capacity the data will be distributed by our servers, but the stations can also send to more than one endpoint.
+We also provide a JSON encoded UDP data stream upon request.

 Encryption